 Analyst house Gartner, Inc. recently released the 2020 version of its Magic Quadrant for Sales Performance Management.
 Gartner defines Sales Performance Management (SPM) solutions as a suite of operational and analytical functions that automate and unite back-office operational sales processes, implemented to improve operational efficiency and effectiveness.
 This year’s report indicates that the market grew 14 percent, to $1.099 billion in 2019.
 Application leaders supporting sales technology should focus on operational excellence and use advanced analytics with machine learning to increase and maximize operational and planning effectiveness.

-Recent SPM trends and innovations include the development of capabilities around natural language processing (NLP) for more data-driven insights.
+Recent SPM trends and innovations include developing capabilities around natural language processing (NLP) for more data-driven insights.
 There has also been increased focus on compensation plan optimization and next-best-action recommendations provided to sales reps.
-Machine learning (ML) and NLP has also been increasingly used to address dispute resolution, reduce administrative burden, and improve analysis on compensation data and results.
+Machine learning (ML) and NLP have also been increasingly used to address dispute resolution, reduce administrative burden, and improve analysis on compensation data and results.

 In this Magic Quadrant, Gartner evaluates the strengths and weaknesses of 10 providers that it considers most significant in the marketplace and provides readers with a graph (the Magic Quadrant) plotting the vendors based on their ability to execute and their completeness of vision.
 The graph is divided into four quadrants: niche players, challengers, visionaries, ad leaders.
 At Solutions Review, we’ve read the report, available here, and pulled out the key takeaways.

 NICE sits at the top of this year’s Challengers quadrant with proven capabilities for handling large transaction volumes with its calculation engine.
-By incorporating intelligent recalculation, horizontal scaling, and in-memory processing, NICE’s platform is able to handle the compensation complexity of large enterprises.
-Beqom continues to improve functionality for administrators, and maintains a focus on global enterprises and customer success as its main value proposition.
+By incorporating intelligent recalculation, horizontal scaling, and in-memory processing, NICE’s platform can handle the compensation complexity of large enterprises.
+Beqom continues to improve functionality for administrators and maintains a focus on global enterprises and customer success as its main value proposition.
 Beqom now also offers industry templates and a plug-and-play solution called Easypacks for financial services to streamline deployment.

 Incentives Solutions is the sole vendor in this year’s Visionaries quadrant, improving its Ability to Execute from last year.
-It has started to expand sales beyond Europe to increase its global presence, and has seen success in verticals such as high tech, media, financial services, and the public sector.
-This vendor is in the top third of all vendors evaluated in this Magic Quadrant for retention of customers, and its professional services team has been cited as particularly competent.
+It has started to expand sales beyond Europe to increase its global presence and has seen success in verticals such as high tech, media, financial services, and the public sector.
+This vendor is in the top third of all vendors evaluated in this Magic Quadrant to retain customers, and its professional services team has been cited as particularly competent.